|

 God whispering to the heart and soul.”

-about church, they all make their own decisions about whether to
+church, they all make their own decisions about whether to continue or

-continue or stop attending,” Stetzer said.
-“This study shows the benefit
+stop attending,” Stetzer said.
+“This study shows the benefit of parents

-of parents and church members faithfully doing their part, but in the
+and church members faithfully doing their part, but in the final

-final analysis, we must leave it in the hands of God to work in their
+analysis, we must leave it in the hands of God to work in their lives.”

-committed to their God (not their mother’s God or their youth minister’s
+to their God (not their mother’s God or their youth minister’s God) no

-God) no matter the cost, will be able to better handle the dangers of
+matter the cost, will be able to better handle the dangers of college,”

-college,” Forman added.
-“But for the students who participated in a
+Forman added.
+“But for the students who participated in a shallow faith

-shallow faith during high school just because it was ‘the thing to do,’
+during high school just because it was ‘the thing to do,’ college has a

-college has a great chance of being the breaking point for them, where
+great chance of being the breaking point for them, where they leave

-they leave behind what was ‘cool’ in high school and do what is ‘cool’
+behind what was ‘cool’ in high school and do what is ‘cool’ in college,

-in college, which probably won’t be relentlessly pursuing God with
+which probably won’t be relentlessly pursuing God with everything they

 What do you think about this article?